Shoaib-Imrann/front-end-projects/mini-projects/rock-paper-scissors(comp)/README.md

 ## Here's a preview
-Run `index.html` to check out the animation and Responsiveness.
+Run `index.html` to see the working, animation, and responsiveness.

 ![Signup Form UI](preview/rps.jpg)